5jt/dyalog-cookbook/manuscript/11_makeme.md

 :EndClass
 ~~~

+Note that the function executes a full stop in a dfn in case the right argument is a `1`.
+This is an easy way to make the function stop when something goes wrong.
+There is no point in doing anything but stopping the code from continuing since it is called by a programmer, and when it fails she wants to investigate straight away.
+And things can go wrong quite easily; for example, if somebody is looking with the Windows Explorer into `DESTINATION` then the attempt to remove that folder will fail.

 First we create the folder `DESTINATION` from scratch and then we copy everything that's needed to the folder `DESTINATION` is pointing to: the application icon and the INI file.
 Whether the function executes `⎕OFF` or not depends on the right argument `offFlag`.
 Why that is needed will become apparent soon.

-Note that we don't copy `MyApp.ini` into `DESTINATION` but `MyApp.ini.template`; therefore we must create this file: copy `MyApp.ini` to `MyApp.ini.template` and then check its settings: in particular these settings are important:
+We don't copy `MyApp.ini` into `DESTINATION` but `MyApp.ini.template`; therefore we must create this file: copy `MyApp.ini` to `MyApp.ini.template` and then check its settings: in particular these settings are important:

 ~~~
 ...